-Astley was born on the January 8th, 1742 in Newcastle-under-Lyme, in the West Midlands, England.
-His father was Edward Astley, a veneer-cutter and cabinet-maker and when Philip was 9 he apprenticed with his father.
-But Philips great love were horses and, at the age of 17, he joined Fifteenth Light Dragoons, a cavalry regiment under the Colonel George Augustus Eliott where he, in time, reached the rank of Sergeant Major and great riding skills.
+Astley was born on January 8th, 1742, in Newcastle-under-Lyme, West Midlands, England.
+His father was Edward Astley, a veneer-cutter and cabinet maker, and Philip was 9 when he first apprenticed with his father.
+But Philips's great love was horses.
+At 17, he joined Fifteenth Light Dragoons, a cavalry regiment under Colonel George Augustus Eliott, where he, in time, reached the rank of Sergeant Major and excellent riding skills.
 He was discharged from the army in 1766.

-Second half of 18th century marks the rise in popularity of trick-riding exhibitions.
-Philip Astley opened his riding school in 1768 where he taught riding in the morning and held performances in the afternoon.
+The second half of the 18th century marks the rise in popularity of trick-riding exhibitions.
+Philip Astley opened his riding school in 1768, where he taught riding in the morning and held performances in the afternoon.
 He rode a horse that he got from Colonel Eliott and performed horse riding tricks with him.
-He also presented "The Little Military Horse" – a small horse that he trained to perform different tricks.
-In 1769 he moved to the new “Astley's Riding House” where he continued to perform with success.
-Him and his pupils held performances in the open air inside an arena that had a diameter of some 20 meters.
-Next year he decided to broaden his show and he included acrobatic acts and even clowns.
+He also presented "The Little Military Horse," – a miniature horse he trained to perform different tricks.
+In 1769 he moved to the new “Astley's Riding House,” where he continued to perform successfully.
+He and his pupils performed in the open air inside an arena with a diameter of some 20 meters.
+Next year he decided to broaden his show, including acrobatic acts and clowns.

-When he was not performing in London, Astley traveled the country and abroad during the spring and summer seasons and constructing wooden amphitheaters for him to perform.
-The first one built was in 1773 in Dublin, Ireland.
+When he was not performing in London, Astley traveled the country and abroad during the spring and summer seasons and constructed wooden amphitheaters for him to perform.
+The first one was built in 1773 in Dublin, Ireland.
 A year before, in 1772, Astley got the first competition.
 One of his former equestrians, Charles Hughes, opened his own “Hughes' Riding School” where he copied (almost completely) Astley’s show.
-Magistrates of Surrey County shut them both in 1973 because they both didn't have proper license to perform.
-That didn't stop Philip Astley who acquired the license while Hughes started his 8 eight-year tour of Europe.
+Magistrates of Surrey County shut them both in 1973 because they both didn't have the proper license to perform.
+That didn't stop Philip Astley, who acquired the license while Hughes started his eight eight-year tours of Europe.
 In 1774, Astley performed for the first time in Paris.
-Astley closed his amphitheater with a roof in 1779 which allowed him to perform in winter months and in evenings.
-He renamed his amphitheater “Astley's Amphitheater Riding House” and stopped performing himself but stayed as a Ringmaster.
+Astley closed his theater with a roof in 1779, allowing him to perform in winter months and evenings.
+He renamed his amphitheater “Astley's Amphitheater Riding House” and stopped performing but stayed as a Ringmaster.

 Astley opened the first circus in France in 1782, a place called “Manège Anglais” or “Amphitheatre Anglais”.
 Next year his circus performed again in front of the court of Queen Marie-Antoinette at Versailles.
-Success of this show gave him permission to open permanent amphitheater in Paris - “Amphithéâtre Anglais des Sieurs Astley, père et fils” which was opened on October 16, 1783.
-To these two permanent amphitheaters in two different capitals he added the third in 1789 – one built in Dublin, Ireland.
+This show's success allowed him to open a permanent theater in Paris - “Amphithéâtre Anglais des Sieurs Astley, père et fils,” which was opened on October 16, 1783.
+To these endless arenas in two different capitals, he added the third in 1789 – one built in Dublin, Ireland.

-His amphitheaters were built of wood and because of that they burned often but Astley rebuilt them and they would return to work.
-He died in 72nd year in his Parisian home and was inherited by his son John Astley.
-We remember him today as a man who invented modern variant of circus.
+His amphitheaters were built of wood, and because of that, they burned often, but Astley rebuilt them, and they would return to work.
+He died in his 72nd year in his Parisian home and was inherited by his son John Astley.
+We remember him today as a man who invented a modern variant of the circus.